rockysnow7/mlb-transformer/README.md

 # mlb-transformer

-this repo contains code to gather MLB play-by-play data. it is part of a larger project to gather and preprocess MLB data.
+this repo contains code to gather and preprocess MLB play-by-play data. it is part of a larger project to train a transformer model to predict the outcome of baseball games.

 ## gathering data